-Navigating MLP K-1 Footnotes and Tying Information to the 1040
+Navigating Footnotes and Tying Information to the 1040

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers and professionals with the tools and practical knowledge needed to accurately reconcile complex Schedule K-1s for publicly traded partnerships (PTPs) and master limited partnerships (MLPs), using sample K-1 information from complex Oil & Gas partnership footnotes and disclosures as an example.
+This webinar will provide tax advisers and professionals with tools and practical knowledge to reconcile complex Schedule K-1s for publicly traded partnerships (PTPs) and master limited partnerships (MLPs), using sample K-1 information from complex oil and gas partnership footnotes and disclosures as an example.
 The panel will offer guidance on how to translate reportable information onto the partner’s Form 1040, prepare basis schedules, and report at-risk and passive loss limitations.